Affiliate links on Android Authority may earn us a commission. Learn more.

 There are other advantages too.
 Scanners hidden in the power button are equally discrete, but you also always know where they are.
 The in-display variety is obviously well hidden, but guessing exactly where the reader is when the screen is off can be an issue.
 The scanning areas are often quite small too, you have to be precise to avoid rescanning; in comparison, the power button is effortless to find.
 Likewise, cheap optical scanner types (I’m badmouthing you again, Pixel) cast a blinding light while reading in the dark.
 No one likes having their retinas scorched just to check WhatsApp.

 Button-based fingerprint scanners can be smarter too.
-ASUS’ Zenfone 9, for example, boasts mappable gestures to launch apps quickly, drop the notification shade, trigger Google Assistant, and more.
+ASUS’ Zenfone 9 and 10, for example, boast mappable gestures to launch apps quickly, drop the notification shade, trigger Google Assistant, and more.
 A double tap of the button, press and hold, or quick swipe up or down expands quick access to your most used features without clogging up your lock or home screen.
 It’s the sort of simple and obvious feature that adds tons of value incredibly simply, yet seems to have evaded flagship manufacturers who are too busy chasing the latest technological fad.

 Fingerprint gestures aren’t new, of course.
 Cluncky gestures were popular back when phones still had some semblance of bezel to house chin-based scanners and when manufacturers thought the back was the best place to put them.
 The original Pixel let you drop the notification shade with a swipe on the phone’s back, for instance.
 But embedding them within the existing power button is brilliantly elegant and could, in theory, be available on every single smartphone regardless of its design identity.